 We are very proud of our nursery here at Edith Moorhouse.
 We provide a safe, nurturing and stimulating environment.
 Our fantastic nursery staff are committed to providing the highest standard of early years care and development for all of our children.

 Sessions are from 9.00am – 12.00pm and 12.00pm – 3.00pm.
-Your child will need to bring a packed lunch as eating lunch together is an important part of social development.
+If your child is attending from 12pm, they can either have a school lunch (this must be paid for) or bring a packed lunch as eating lunch together is an important part of social development.

 The staff in our nursery are well qualified and experienced.
-There is a qualified teacher who has overall responsibility for the nursery pupils.
+There is a qualified Early Years Professional who has overall responsibility for the nursery pupils.
 All staff will interact with all pupils in the nursery at various times but each child will be allocated a ‘key worker’ who will be the adult that the child is most familiar with.

 Children develop quickly in the early years, and our nursery staff aim to do all they can to help our children have the best possible start in life.